babalneuve/pico-zephyr-serial/README.md

 Example project for a simple USB Serial using the Raspberry Pi Pico, using Zephyr RTOS.
 There are a number of USB Serial examples for different Zephyr supported devices but few that are up-to-date with the latest version of Zephyr (3.3.99 at the time of writing).

-This is a simple demo for how get a Serial Console from the RPi Pico over USB CDC ACM.
+This is a simple demo for how get a Serial Console from the RPi Pico over USB CDC ACM and use it to control the on-board LED.

 ## Explanation